Mind the Context: Attention-Guided Weak-to-Strong Consistency for Enhanced Semi-Supervised Medical Image Segmentation: Related Work

 \subsection{Semi-supervised medical image segmentation}

 However, medical image segmentation based fully supervised are heavily dependent on large volumes of expert-annotated data, which is a time-consuming, labor-intensive, and expensive process \cite{leiner2019machine}.
-Additionally, these models may suffer from reduced effectiveness when encountering novel data or shifts in data distribution, thereby constraining their generalizability\cite{li2020transformation}.To address the above-mentioned question, researchers have introduced semi-supervised learning into medical image segmentation.Previous methods of semi-supervised medical image segmentation rely on the combination of a limited amount of labeled data and a vast quantity of unlabeled data to enhance model performance.
-These methods primarily include pseudo-labeling, graphical models, generative models, and autoencoders.
+To address the question, researchers have introduced semi-supervised learning into medical image segmentation, and they primarily include pseudo-labeling, generative models, and autoencoders.

 \textbf{Pseudo-labeling} involves utilizing predictions from a model trained on labeled data to generate pseudo-labels for unlabeled data.
-These pseudo-labels are then used to augment the training set and train the model iteratively\cite{zhang2022boostmis,10250843,lu2023uncertainty}.\textbf{Graphical model} approaches to leverage the structure of graphs to represent pixel relationships within images, maximizing the posterior probability of labeled data for segmentation\cite{shakeri2016sub,alansary2016fast,cai2016pancreas}.
-As highlighted by Litjens et al.\cite{litjens2017survey}, these methods typically construct an energy function that models the relationships between pixel labels and neighboring pixels, promoting label consistency within similar regions.
-Although these approaches perform well on small-scale datasets, they often face computational complexity and a lack of labeled information when applied to large-scale imaging data.\textbf{Generative models}, particularly Generative Adversarial Networks (GANs), have also gained widespread application in semi-supervised medical image segmentation\cite{souly2017semi,laine2016temporal,hung2018adversarial}.
+These pseudo-labels are then used to augment the training set and train the model iteratively~\cite{zhang2022boostmis,10250843,lu2023uncertainty}.

+\textbf{Generative models}, particularly Generative Adversarial Networks (GANs), have also gained widespread application in semi-supervised medical image segmentation\cite{souly2017semi,laine2016temporal,hung2018adversarial}.
 Ouali et al.\cite{ouali2020semi} note that GANs, through the adversarial training of generators and discriminators, not only generate realistic samples but also effectively leverage unlabeled data.
-This capability enables models to achieve improved segmentation performance with limited labeled samples. \textbf{Autoencoder} is another commonly used method in semi-supervised learning\cite{chen2019multi,sajjadi2016regularization,sedai2017semi}, which compresses input images into lower-dimensional representations and then reconstructs the original images.
+This capability enables models to achieve improved segmentation performance with limited labeled samples.

+\textbf{Autoencoder} is another commonly used method in semi-supervised learning\cite{chen2019multi,sajjadi2016regularization}, which compresses the input images into lower-dimensional representations and then reconstructs the original images.
 As mentioned by Sajjadi et al. \cite{sajjadi2016regularization}, through self-supervised learning on unlabeled data, autoencoders can extract important features that provide richer information for segmentation tasks.